umbertopicchini/umbertopicchini.github.io/_pages/bayes.md

 Bayes Nordics
 ======
-I have created [Bayes Nordics](https://sites.google.com/site/bayesnordics/), a mail list that focusses on Bayesian-related events, activities and job-posts in the European Nordic countries.
+In 2016 I have created [Bayes Nordics](https://sites.google.com/site/bayesnordics/), a mail list that focusses on Bayesian-related events, activities and job-posts in the European Nordic countries.
+It is actively maintained and keeps spreading info.
 **Please join in!
 It's free!**

 One World ABC seminars